Dicklesworthstone/system_resource_protection_script/README.md

 cargo-limited    # Run cargo with 75% CPU + 50G memory limits
 make-limited     # Run make with 75% CPU limit node-limited     # Run node with 75% CPU + 8G memory limits
+* Aliases only defined when `systemd-run` is available and systemd user session is reachable.
 ```

 #### Monitoring Shortcuts